Skip Navigation

 National Network for Oral Health Access.
 2022.
 Improving care coordination and health outcomes for diabetic patients through medical and dental integration.
 Denver, CO: National Network for Oral Health Access, 2 pp. (Health center oral health program promising practice)

-Annotation: This report describes Improving Care Coordination and Health Outcomes for Diabetic Patients Through Medical and Dental Integration, a program run by CommUnityCare (CUC) in Austin, Texas.
-The program's purpose is to improve access to oral health care and general care for people with diabetes to help improve chronic disease outcomes.
-The report discusses how the program started, what happens during a patient visit, what CUC learned during the process of launching the program, and plans for the future.
-Data showing the increase in the percentage of patients with diabetes who received care as well as of those who had a current A1c test are included. zzz
+Annotation: This report describes Improving Care Coordination and Health Outcomes for Diabetic Patients Through Medical and Dental Integration, a program run by CommUnityCare (CUC).
+The program’s purpose is to increase access to oral health care and general health care for people with diabetes to help improve chronic disease outcomes.
+It discusses how the program started, what happens during a patient visit, what CUC learned while launching the program, and plans for the future.
+Data showing the increase in the percentage of patients with diabetes who received care as well as of those who had a current A1c test are included.

 Keywords: Access to health care, Chronic illnesses and disabilities, Diabetes mellitus, Oral health, Service integration, State programs, Texas